CoderDennis/elm-date-extra/README.md

 # Date Extra Package

-# WARNING!

-I have discovered that I managed to copy concepts from NodaTimes Period concept to Duration and there Duration concept to Period I got it backwards.
-Which I am sure is not helping anyone with back ground in nodatime doing the right thing with elm-date-extra.

-* I am not sure if I should swap them in elm-date-extra so they match the NodaTime terms at the moment.

 ### Introduction

-An Elm language package for working with dates and times.
+An Elm language package for formatting dates and times.

 See bottom of this document for important history notes.